yoanmLf/Readme/strategy/tests/README.md

   * A **test that manipulates globals variables**
     * Using globals variables create unexpected behavior

-    * Except for 0.01% of tests, we now have enought php library to avoid using globals variables (such as `$GLOBALS`)
+    * Except for 0.01% of projects, we now have enought php library to avoid using globals variables (such as `$GLOBALS`)

+    * *Could be ignored for low level library* (for the 0.01% of projects that really need to deal with globals variables)

 <a name="rules-risky-tests-test-nothing"></a>
   * A **test that do not test anything**